-The original Union building opened in the fall of 1964 when Florida State University maintained a much smaller student enrollment.
-Named the University Union, the complex contained dining rooms, game rooms, a barbershop, a beauty shop, a ticket office, lounges, an auditorium, offices, meeting rooms, and an Olympic–sized swimming pool.
-The complex was 130,000 sq. ft. in size.
+The original Union building opened in 1952 when Florida State University maintained an enrollment of less than 5,000 students.
+It later expanded in 1964 and was named the University Union.
+The complex contained dining rooms, game rooms, a barbershop, a beauty shop, a ticket office, lounges, an auditorium, offices, meeting rooms, and an Olympic–sized swimming pool.

 In order to support the needs of the 40K+ FSU community and to provide the university with a world class facility worthy of the Florida State University name and reputation and one capable of advancing student engagement and learning outside of the classroom, we found it imperative to facilitate the implementation of the replacement Union project.
 We are committed to preserving the history and traditions of the Oglesby Union while looking to the future and greatly improving functionality of the space.